wp-plugins/clickbank-storefront/readme.txt

       [clickbank-storefront-popular]

-Please visit the link [Clickbank Storefront WordPress Plugin](http://cbproads.com/clickbank_storefront_wordpress_plugin.asp) for more information on how to install.
+Please visit the link [Clickbank WordPress Plugin](http://cbproads.com/clickbank-wordpress-plugin.asp) for more information on how to install.
 It is easy and takes clickbank 2 minutes.